hanwenzhang123/fullstack-note/README.md

 - give developers a way of instructing the browser to process large tasks in the background
 - preventing the UI from freezing up
 - for web content to run scripts in an isolated thread in the browser (background threads)

-#### HttpRequest & HttpResponse
-- WWW is about communication between web clients and servers
-- Communication between client computers and web servers is done by sending HTTP Requests and receiving HTTP Responses
-- HttpRequest: HttpVersion, URL, content
-- HttpResponse: HttpVersion, StatusCode, ReasonPhrase, content
-- Browser - Internet - Server - Internet - Broswer

-#### Difference between a cookie, sessionStorage and localStorage
-- `cookie` - primarily for server-side, stored data needs to be sent back to server, expiration can be set from either server-side or client-side when manually set, 4KB Max
-- `sessionStorage` - client side, use when you need to store somthing temporary, will only be accessible while the window is open, expires when tab closes, 5MB Min
-- `localStorage` - client side, store data on the client computer, save key/value pairs in web browser, store data with no expiration date, last until the user deletes it, 5MB Min

-#### local storage
-- let now = new Date() || new Date().getTime();
-- let userData = JSON.parse(localStorage.getItem('storedData'))
-- localStorage.setItem('key', 'value')
-- localStorage.getItem('key')
-- localStorage.removeItem('key')
-- localStorage.clear()

-Handle expiration of storage on the browser
-- localStorage.setItem(key, JSON.stringify(item))

-setWithExpiry and getWithExpiry
-- setWithExpiry("myKey", inputSet.value, 5000)
-- const value = getWithExpiry("myKey")
-- valueDisplay.innerHTML = value

 [[↑] Back to top](#table-of-contents)